jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) to have been received by the territorial authority on the date of commencement of this Act.

 ### 405 Transitional provisions for subdivisions
-(1) For the purpose of subsections (2) and (3), the term district plan means a district plan or a proposed plan constituted under section 373 that has been publicly notified under the Town and Country Planning Act 1977 before the commencement of this Part of this Act.
+(1) For the purpose of subsections (2) and (3), the term district plan means a district plan or a proposed plan constituted under section 373 that has been publicly notified under the Town and Country Planning Act 1977 before the commencement of this Part.
 (2) Notwithstanding anything in section 374(3) or (4), in respect of any district plan— (a) every subdivision of land that is contrary to the provisions of the district plan shall be deemed to be a non-complying activity in respect of that plan; and
   (b) every subdivision of land which is subject to a discretion contained in the provisions of that district plan relating to the approval or refusal of a subdivision of land is deemed to be a discretionary activity in respect of that plan; and